Skip to main content

 Hematite (Fe2O3) is one of the most abundant minerals on Earth's surface and the most important ore of iron.

-• 26 — making it noticeably heavier than almost any other common crystal.
+• 26 makes it noticeably heavier than almost any other common crystal — pick it up and you will feel the difference immediately.

-• The ancient association with blood is scientifically understandable: Hematite's red streak comes from the same iron-oxygen chemistry that gives blood its red color (hemoglobin contains iron).
+• The ancient association with blood makes sense from a chemistry standpoint: Hematite's red streak comes from the same iron-oxygen chemistry that gives blood its red color (hemoglobin contains iron).

-• Much "magnetic Hematite" sold in crystal shops is actually synthetic barium-strontium ferrite, a manufactured ceramic material that is strongly magnetic, unlike natural Hematite.
+• Much of the "magnetic Hematite" sold in crystal shops is actually synthetic barium-strontium ferrite, a manufactured ceramic.

 Which Chakras Does Hematite Connect To?